Understanding Irritable Bowel Disease and Inflammatory Bowel Disease!

 IBD is a chronic Autoimmune disease, ranging from mild to severe, with times of flares up when the immune system is not functionally at its optimal.
-During IBD flare ups severe symptoms affect everyday life so main aim is to reduce the severity and rate of the episodes so you can stay in a remission state.
-IBS can be aggravated by stress, alteration of beneficial flora within the intestines and a recent GI tract infection, food intolerance or hormonal imbalances, identifying the main trigger of these symptoms by the process of elimination and challenge is one way to begin to improve symptoms.
+During IBD flare ups severe symptoms affect everyday life so main aim is to reduce the severity and rate of the episodes or flares so you can stay in a remission state.
+IBS can also be aggravated by stress, alteration of beneficial flora within the intestines and a recent GI tract infection, food intolerance or hormonal imbalances, identifying the main trigger of these symptoms by the process of elimination and challenge is one way to prevent flare ups.

 |IBD Symptoms||IBS Symptoms|

 Immune System Dysregulation – Starting with the gut microbiome!
-Balance of gut flora is key (please note you can be born with a microbiome that is already on the back foot!).
+Balance between good and bad flora is key (please note you can be born with a microbiome that is already on the back foot!).
 Anything out of whack means our immunity will be compromised creating inflammation and other immune responses.
 Gut infections have been shown to initiate both the onset and flare up of IBD according to new research!

-Genetic predisposition – Any family member with the disease increases your risk of developing IBD!
+Genetic predisposition – Any family member with the disease puts you at risk of developing IBD!

 Dietary factors – We know by now the connection our gut health plays in our overall health!
-Eating a well-balanced whole foods diet is key, avoiding processed foods, additives, refined foods and limiting dairy intake if lactose intolerant is must, studies have proven a link between cows milk and IBD (check with your practitioner if you need to take a calcium supplement)!
+Eating a well-balanced whole foods diet is key, avoiding processed foods, additives, refined foods and limiting dairy intake if lactose intolerant is a must, studies have proven a link between cows milk and IBD!

-Stress Influences – Stress effects the gut, in fact so much so that it can increase and decrease transit time and be a contributing factor to exacerbation of your symptoms through the brain-gut axis and intestinal immune response.
+Stress Influences – Stress effects the gut, in fact so much so that it can increase and decrease transit time and be a contributing factor to exacerbation of the disease through the brain-gut axis and intestinal immune response.

 What can I do to help my IBD?

-Crohn’s disease can seriously affect your everyday life and be quite painful and because there is no known cure for it, aside from pharmaceutical relief, its important to know how to get relief using a natural approach, which are working toward improving underlying causes.
+IBD can be seriously affect your everyday life and be quite painful and because there is no known cure for it, aside from pharmaceutical relief, its important to know how to get relief using a holistic approach.

 - Probiotics/prebiotic foods

-- Plenty of anti-inflammatory foods (Omega 3s, Turmeric)
+- Plenty of anti-inflammatory foods (Omega 3s, Turmeric, leafy greens)